School districts are in the midst of a digital transformation and, for many districts, an outdated tech stack cannot keep up with demands.

 3. Security and accountability

-Last year, ransomware attacks rose by over 90% and schools inadvertently leaked nearly 30 million records in data breaches.
-As you audit your technology, identify risk factors — like having email addresses openly listed on your website — that could make your district prone to a ransomware attack.
+In recent years, ransomware attacks have risen by over 90% and schools have inadvertently leaked nearly 30 million records in data breaches.
+As you audit your technology, identify risk factors — like listing email addresses openly on your website — that could make your district prone to a ransomware attack.

 4. Customer service

 Today, options for families have expanded through school choice programs, private and charter schools, and virtual options.
-Stakeholders expect top-notch service and poor experiences can lead parents to pursue options outside of your district, so focusing on delivering superior customer experiences and measuring satisfaction is key.
+Your community expects top-notch service and poor experiences can lead parents to pursue options outside of your district, so focusing on delivering superior customer experiences and measuring satisfaction is critical.